In closed loop medication management, the goal is to get five out of five right

 In an example case, the prescription issued by a doctor is counterchecked by a nurse or a pharmacist, after which the order is sent directly to the pharmacy.
 The pharmacy carries out dose distribution, which is automated as far as it possible, after which the medication is delivered to the hospital ward in patient-specific doses.

-A smart medicine cabinet’s role in the closed loop medication management process is to support the distribution of medication to patients.
-Not all medication is delivered directly to the ward from the hospital pharmacy; instead, the medication is retrieved from a smart medicine cabinet by a nurse.
-Provided that the information systems are harmonised, the smart medicine cabinet can replicate the original prescription and steer the nurse’s actions by requiring that the administration of the medication be recorded, for example.
+The automated dispensing cabinet’s role in the closed loop medication management process is to support the distribution of medication to patients.
+Not all medication is delivered directly to the ward from the hospital pharmacy; instead, the medication is retrieved from an automated dispensing cabinet by a nurse.
+Provided that the information systems are harmonised, the automated dispensing cabinet can replicate the original prescription and steer the nurse’s actions by requiring that the administration of the medication be recorded, for example.

 In April, Sneck gave a talk on the closed loop medication management process at a meeting for hospital pharmacists organised by NewIcon.